 - What Is Automated Payment Reconciliation Software?

 What Is Payment Reconciliation?

 Payment reconciliation is the process of comparing bank statements to your billing statement to ensure your records are accurate and up-to-date.
-It verifies that a payee appropriately paid what they owed.
-This should be a part of every business’s revenue management strategy.
+It indicates that your citizens’ payments align with your financial records, ensuring payments are accurately allocated to the appropriate account.
+The process is an essential part of every government organization’s revenue management strategy.

 What Is the Payment Reconciliation Process?

 At a high level, the payment reconciliation process is a three-step process:

 Once a transaction posts through a scheduled payment, the department that received the payment will record the transaction.
 They may record it in a spreadsheet, accounting software, or any other form of record retention.

 2. External Review

 Banks record transactions, displaying withdrawals and deposits made in an account.
 Agencies can usually access these transactions via bank transfer (BAI) files.